Golden age hip-hop: Gangsta rap

-The underground sound, centered on urban violence, that was to become gangsta rap, existed on the East Coast soon after Run-D.M.C. had inaugurated the new school of hip hop.
+The underground sound, centered on urban violence, that was to become gangsta rap, existed on the East Coast soon after Run-DMC had inaugurated the new-school of hip hop.
 Philadelphia's Schoolly D self-released "Gangsta Boogie" in 1984, and "P.S.K.
 What Does It Mean?"/"Gucci Time" in 1985, leading to Saturday Night (Schoolly D, 1986, Jive, 1987).
-The West Coast, which became the home of gangsta rap, had Toddy Tee's influential Batteram mixtape in 1985, and Ice-T's "Six in the Morning" in 1986 before N.W.A's first records, leading to the hugely successful Straight Outta Compton in 1988.
+The West Coast, which became the home of gangsta rap, had Toddy Tee's influential Batteram mixtape in 1985, and Ice-T's "Six in the Morning" in 1986 before N.W.A's first records, leading to the hugely successful Straight Outta Compton in 1989.

 Native Tongues

-Developments in the New York new school continuum in this climate were represented by the Native Tongues groups—The Jungle Brothers, De La Soul, A Tribe Called Quest, Queen Latifah, Chi-Ali, and Monie Love—along with fellow travellers like Leaders of the New School, KMD and Brand Nubian.
+Developments in the New York new-school continuum in this climate were represented by the Native Tongues groups—Jungle Brothers, De La Soul, A Tribe Called Quest, Queen Latifah, Chi-Ali, and Monie Love—along with fellow travellers like Leaders of the New School, KMD and Brand Nubian.
 They moved away from aggressive, macho posturing, towards ambiguity, fun and Afrocentricity.
-Their music was sample-crowded, more open and accessible than their new school predecessors.
+Their music was sample-crowded, more open and accessible than their new-school predecessors.
 De La Soul's debut sampled everyone from the Turtles to Steely Dan, while A Tribe Called Quest matched tough beats to mellow jazz samples and playful, thoughtful raps.